Vehicle documents

 Your licence

-You must have a valid driving licence for the motorbike you’re riding: if there are any restrictions on your licence (such as only riding a motorbike and sidecar combination), you must follow them.
+You must have a valid driving licence for the motorcycle you’re riding: if there are any restrictions on your licence (such as only riding a motorcycle and sidecar combination), you must follow them.

 The vehicle registration certificate (V5C)

-Your motorbike must be registered with DVLA.
+Your motorcycle must be registered with DVLA.
 The vehicle registration certificate (V5C) will show the details that have been registered

-• the name and address of the motorbike’s registered keeper (not necessarily the same as the legal owner)
+• the name and address of the motorcycle’s registered keeper (not necessarily the same as the legal owner)

-• information about the motorbike, including its make, model and engine size
+• information about the motorcycle, including its make, model and engine size

 • the date that the machine was first registered.